bjornkihlberg/chezscheme-stream/README.md

 (lambda () (cons (lambda () 1) (lambda () (cons (lambda () 2) (lambda () (cons (lambda () 3) '()))))))
 ```

-Since streams are represented this way they can be evaluated once to be checked with `null?` and `pair?` without touching the individual values and values can be accessed with `car` and `cdr` (The suspensions still need to be evaluated, ofcourse).
+Since streams are represented this way they can be evaluated once to be checked with `null?` and `pair?` without touching the individual values.
+The values can be accessed with `car` and `cdr` (The suspensions still need to be evaluated, ofcourse).

 ## Utility procedures